• Skip to main content

 NOTE: If your planned cardio activity is of long duration or intensity (like a half-marathon), you will probably need to up your low-glycemic carbohydrate intake at this point to ensure that you have the necessary energy to perform.

-• Bolus normally
+- Bolus normally

-• Consume a meal with an 80/20 slow/fast burning carbohydrate ratio
+- Consume a meal with an 80/20 slow/fast burning carbohydrate ratio

-• Keep baseline basal rates running normally
+- Keep baseline basal rates running normally

-One hour prior to exercise
+One hour before exercise

-The hour prior to exercise is a critical period.
+The hour before exercise is a critical period.
 If you are hungry and need to bolus, this will have a substantial impact on your blood sugar.
-Many insulins peak between 50 and 90 minutes.
-They will remain active during your entire activity and potentially longer than your workout period.

-Consuming carbohydrates during this window can have a positive influence on exercise performance, but a negative impact on blood sugar management.
+Consuming carbohydrates during this window can have a positive influence on exercise performance, but potentially a negative impact on blood sugar management.

 If you decide to eat some carbohydrates, you are left with the question of what to do with your insulin.
-There are three good options, and they all depend on the insulin on board and carbohydrates needed to perform.
+There are three good options, and they all depend on the insulin on board and the carbohydrates needed to perform.

 Here is where you need to be a forecaster rather than a fortuneteller.
 It’s the “Know Before You Go” plan.
 The three options are:

-1. Consume no carbohydrates.
+- Consume no carbohydrates.
 Do not take a bolus.

-2. Consume healthy fats and/or lean proteins.
+- Consume healthy fats and/or lean proteins.
 Do not take a bolus or corrections.

 1. Consume no carbohydrates.
 Don’t take a bolus.